vieiramanoel/vieiramanoel.github.io/_posts/2021-02-19-Container-access-from-another-container.md

 This maps your `localhost` from your machine host to a name `host.docker.internal`.
 Now substitute all occurrences of `localhost` to `host.docker.internal` and it's done!

-So if you've been connecting to your database using `localhost:27017` as the conn URL, you'll need to change to `host.docker.internal:27071`, for example.
+So if you've been connecting to your database using `localhost:27017` as the conn URL, you'll need to change it to `host.docker.internal:27071`, for example.